-Saskatchewan Boating License in 3 Easy StepsThe official term is Pleasure Craft Operator Card, which is good for all provinces.
+Saskatchewan Boating License in 3 Easy StepsThe official term is Pleasure Craft Operator Card (PCOC), which is good for all provinces.

-After passing the Transport Canada Boating Safety Test and paying the $49.95 CAD Pleasure Craft Operator Card fee, you’ll instantly print out your Temporary Pleasure Craft Operator Card, which is your temporary operating permit for Saskatchewan and all other provinces.
+After passing the Transport Canada Boating Safety Test, you’ll be able to instantly print out your Temporary PCOC.
+This is your temporary operating permit for Ontario and all other provinces.

 Transport Canada Requirements